News & Events

 Space is limited.
 Please call 651-228-3860 to register.

-See our Etiquette web page for more details and to see the Etiquette Luncheon menus.
+Click on our Etiquette web page link for more details and to see the Etiquette Luncheon menus.

 A recent St. Paul Pioneer Press article "Lessons in dining etiquette – for prom and beyond" features our new Etiquette Instructor, Bethany Miller along with The Saint Paul Hotel's Etiquette classes.